MicrosoftDocs/power-automate-docs/flow-docs/us-govt.md

 The Azure AD account management services are hosted on physical servers managed by the Microsoft Global Foundation Services (GFS).
 Network access to these servers is controlled by GFS-managed network devices using rules set by Azure.
 Users do not interact directly with Azure AD.

-## Microsoft Flow US Government Service URLs
+## Microsoft Flow US Government service URLs

 There are a different set of URLs to access Microsoft Flow US Government.
 Refer to the following table for a cross reference: